Advancing Inclusion through the Arts

 - Operation Song.
 In celebration of Veterans Day, we partnered with Operation Song, an organization that pairs service members and military spouses with professional songwriters to create songs based on their military experiences.
 Eight Travelers employees from military-connected communities shared their stories, which were turned into songs.

 - Arts and cultural organizations benefit from Travelers’ sponsorship and gain visibility among Travelers employees.

 - In partnership with Travelers, these nonprofit organizations are developing their diversity, equity and inclusion curricula and building capacity for engaging other audiences in similar discussions.

 - Art Speaks supports Travelers’ ongoing efforts to build an inclusive culture through conversations and opportunities that bridge differences among employees with diverse life and career experiences.

-- Feedback surveys from participating employees show that 90% feel the arts and cultural programs provide an effective tool for communicating themes related to diversity and inclusion.
+- Surveys completed by participating employees show that 96% feel the arts and cultural programs provide an effective tool for communicating themes related to diversity and inclusion.